sueszli/blog/systems is ambiguous.md

 in academia, according to the [acm classification](https://cran.r-project.org/web/classifications/ACM.html), systems can refer to:

 - "computer systems organization": managing loosely coupled computing resources.
-- "operating systems": focusing on the kernel and the operating system.
+- "operating systems": focusing on the kernel.

 most often, people refer to the latter.